How to Travel to Cuba Without a License

 Cuba is an amazing country with an amazing history of music, wonderful people, and beautiful beaches and cities.
 It is unfortunate Americans can’t travel there easily.
 This is a guide on how to travel there without a visa issued by the United States (which is what I did).
 Of course there are ways to do it legally but it takes more time, money, and resources to make that happen.
 We can only hope this administration will open up travel to Cuba but until then it is a great adventure to travel there “illegally.”

 A Little Background about Cuba

 It is legal to travel to Cuba but it is illegal to spend money there which is due to the trade embargo.
-The US State Department will allow anyone to travel there legally but you will need to fall into certain categories such as a journalists or education to name a couple.
+The US State Department will allow anyone to travel there legally but you will need to fall into certain categories such as being a journalist or traveling for educational purposes.
 This means you will need to apply for a license and be pre-approved for travel to Cuba.
 Most of us wouldn’t qualify for this which is why thousands of people every year travel to Cuba illegally from the US.

 People-to-people tours are becoming very popular and basically allow you to skirt around the travel laws.
 They are tour companies that get you into Cuba for an organized tour with an agenda.
 There are a few set things and they arrange the flights and hotel.
 This allows anyone to side step the embargo.
 There are plenty of these companies online and they are not cheap.
 This guide will teach you how to do it without a visa issued by the US.

 How to Travel to Cuba from the US Without a License